BiG-CZ/CZIMEA/CZIMEA_data_metadata.md

 ## Omics data
 - MG-RAST CZIMEA data: http://www.mg-rast.org/mgmain.html?mgpage=search&search=mgp80869 ("merged, quality filtered, and unassembled shotgun sequences are available")
-- Other data deposited as described in a CZIMEA manuscript being submitted for publication
+- Other data deposited at IMG and Figshare, as described in a CZIMEA manuscript being submitted for publication